 The future of CANCER

-Empower the patient – Increase Survival: Empower their entire support community – Exponentially Increase Survival – Is that too simplistic?
+Empower the patient – Increase Survival.
+Empower their support community – Exponentially Increase Survival.

-The Empowered Patient stands uniquely positioned and equipped to understand, engage, and ultimately succeed.
-They hold the power to influence and reshape both science and healthcare, leading to increased survivorship and reducing financial burdens both privately and publicly.
-This approach is a common-sense strategy, effectively bridging the critical gap between the success of early detection and the dire statistics associated with late-stage diagnoses.
+The empowered patient stands uniquely positioned to understand, engage, and ultimately succeed.
+They hold the power to influence and reshape both science and healthcare, leading to increased survivorship and reducing financial burdens on both private and public levels.
+This approach offers a common-sense strategy, effectively bridging the gap between the success of early-detectable cancers and the harsh high morbidity rates of cancers only diagnosed at late-stage.

 RealityCheck